Now We Are Six (album): Critical response

 The album received mixed reviews from critics.
 It was hailed as a finely crafted set of traditional songs given clever arrangements, and the track "Thomas the Rhymer", which was released as a single, was seen by many as the quintessential Steeleye track.
 Another highlight is "The Mooncoin Jig", which is a showcase for Peter Knight's abilities on mandolin and banjo; the track is a mix of folk and rock, with neither overshadowing the other.
 Both tracks also show how well drums fit into the increasingly elaborate sound.

 The main criticisms of the album seemed largely to concern the inclusion of three tracks.
 The title track is a set of riddles sung by the band with only a piano accompaniment, and "Twinkle Twinkle Little Star" is the familiar children's song, given the same treatment.
 Credited as the "St. Eleye Primary School Junior Choir", the band sang these songs imitating children.
 The inclusion of the songs is valid in many respects, for the material is traditional, but they do stand out as rather unusual and jarring.
 Many people also did not understand the joke about the "St. Eleye" school choir, believing it was an actual school choir singing the songs (the joke being that St. Eleye is not a real saint, but is similar to "Steeleye").
 Bassist Rick Kemp believes the songs were misplaced on the album, and should instead have come at the end.

 The track that did end the album is the other one which created some consternation among critics – a version of Phil Spector's "To Know Him Is To Love Him" which features, as a guest, David Bowie on alto saxophone.
 The inclusion of a rock 'n' roll standard baffled many listeners who had come to expect Steeleye Span's interpretations of traditional fare; what is generally not known, however, is that the track does represent an aspect of Steeleye Span's live show at that time (1974).
-They were known for doing a rock and roll encore during this period, influenced by the band Sha Na Na with whom they toured.
+They were known for doing a rock and roll encore during this period, influenced by the band Sha Na Na with whom they had performed.
 After ending their regular set, they would leave the stage and emerge a few minutes later, almost entirely unrecognizable, in '50s-styled rock and roll costumes, and play such numbers as "Long Tall Sally", "Da Doo Ron Ron", and the aforementioned "To Know Him Is To Love Him".